+b.
+In the Update server URL box, type the URL for the Fortify Rulepack update server.
 The default Fortify Rulepack update server URL is https://update.fortify.com.
-You can download Fortify security content from Fortify Software Security Center by specifying a Fortify Software Security Center URL in this box.
+You can download Fortify Software Security Content from Fortify Software Security Center by